 Edit or add the entry ExternalHTTPPort.
 (If the entry is not defined, it defaults to port 80 if HTTP is used and port 443 if HTTPS is used.)
-See Section 19 Editing LISTSERV Maestro INI Files.
+See Section 20 Editing LISTSERV Maestro INI Files.

-- If the HTTP port is changed on the server that houses the Maestro Tracker component, then it is also necessary to change the Tracking URL - HTTP Port settings in the Administration Hub, either by editing the global component settings or on the group or single user level.
-See Section 7 Settings for the Maestro User Interface. - If the HTTP port is changed on the server that houses the Administration Hub component, then it is necessary to edit the Maestro User Interface INI file.
-On the server where the Maestro User Interface component is installed, locate the lui.ini file:
+If the HTTP port is changed on the server that houses the Maestro Tracker component, then it is also necessary to change the Tracking URL - HTTP Port settings in the Administration Hub by editing the Global Component Settings and any group or single user level settings that are defined.
+See Section 7 Settings for the Maestro User Interface. • If the HTTP port is changed on the server that houses the Administration Hub component, then it is necessary to edit the Maestro User Interface INI file.
+On the server where the Maestro User Interface component is installed, locate the lui.ini file: [maestro_install_folder]/lui/lui.ini

 Edit or add the entry "HubExternalHTTPPort".
 (If the entry is not defined, it defaults to port 80 if HTTP is used and port 443 if HTTPS is used.)
-See Section 19 Editing LISTSERV Maestro INI Files.
+See Section 20 Editing LISTSERV Maestro INI Files.

-• The Maestro User Interface and the Administration Hub User Interface are both accessed using an HTTP port.
+The Maestro User Interface and the Administration Hub User Interface are both accessed using an HTTP port.
 This implies that if this port is changed, it will no longer be possible to access these interfaces by entering the default URL into the location field of a browser.
 Instead, it is necessary to add the port number (with a colon ":") to the URL.
 For example, if the HTTP port is changed to 8080, then the access URL will need to include the port number as shown below:

-http://your\host:8080/lui
+http://your host:8080/lui